All About Planting Seeds in Your Vegetable Garden

 Subscribers have access to my library full of freebies that will help your garden ventures, including a FREE cheatsheet that lists the best varieties for a successful Florida garden.
 Subscribe HERE.

 How Deep Do I Plant My Seeds?

-Easy to remember!
-The depth to plant is the length of the longest side of the seed.
+The first principle is easy to remember.
+For example, a large bean seed is planted ½ inch deep.
+A tiny carrot seed is barely covered.
+It’s really that simple.
+One of the most common gardener mistakes is planting seeds too deep.
+The seeds can’t reach the surface and die underground.
+Then, the gardener says they don’t have a green thumb!
+Yes, you do!
+Just remember those 2 principles.
+The depth to plant the seeds is the length of the longest side of the seed.
 This holds true for all seeds.
-Large seeds are a bit more forgiving if you plant them 2-3 times their width but tiny seeds will only tolerate a “dusting” of soil to cover them.
-It really is that easy!
+Large seeds are a bit more forgiving if you plant them up to 2 times their length but tiny seeds will only tolerate a “dusting” of soil to cover them.
+Isn’t that easy!

 How Far Apart Do I Plant My Seeds?

 First, you will want to plant more than the number of plants that you want to grow.
 It’s not an exact science but keep the general rules in mind because some seeds will not germinate and the seeds that do come up will show you which ones are healthy.
 You will be keeping the healthiest ones and pulling or cutting off the weaker ones.

 As a general rule, the distance between the growing plants depends on how big the plant is going to be when fully mature.
 The larger the plant, the further apart the seedlings need to be.